 The Cloud service offers a limited amount of compute and storage resources in this Critical Area (also known as "the Barn").
 It is important to note that the hardware of the servers in this area is standard hardware (ie. no additional redundancy features), and that no availability zones exist for the Virtual Machines and the storage hosted in the Barn.

-If you believe your application requires resources in this area, please open a support call to discuss this.
+If you believe your application requires resources in this area, please:

 Virtual Machines hosted on the LCG network